okhanokbay/ExpyTableView/README.md

   }

-  // Then return your expandable cell instance from expandingCell data source method. func expandingCell(forSection section: Int, inTableView tableView: ExpyTableView) -> UITableViewCell {
+  // Then return your expandable cell instance from expandingCell data source method. func expandableCell(forSection section: Int, inTableView tableView: ExpyTableView) -> UITableViewCell {
     // this cell will be displayed at IndexPath with section: section and row 0 }
 }